jyunderwood/zero_clipboard-rails/README.md

 # ZeroClipboard for Rails

-This gem provides the ZeroClipboard Javascript/Flash library for a Rails 3.1+ application.
+This gem provides the ZeroClipboard Javascript/Flash library for Rails 3.1+ and Rails 4 applications.

-### Provides version 1.1.6 of ZeroClipboard.
+### Provides version 1.3.5 of ZeroClipboard

 For more information about Zero Clipboard, visit [https://github.com/jonrohan/ZeroClipboard/](https://github.com/jonrohan/ZeroClipboard/)